Jonathan Culpeper supervises 11 postgraduate research students. If these students have produced research profiles, these are listed below:

 My work work spans pragmatics, English language (especially historical aspects) and stylistics.
 Within pragmatics, I am particularly interested in interpersonal pragmatics and (im)politeness.
 Historical pragmatics brings together pragmatics with my interests in historical linguistics, the history of English in particular.
 Within English language, I am particularly interested in Early Modern English.
 Within stylistics, I am particularly interested in cognitive stylistics, plays and Shakespeare.
 Methodologically, I have particular interests in corpus-based methods.

-Pragmatics (particularly involving sociopragmatics, politeness theory, speech act theory, corpus-based pragmatics) History of English (specifically Early Modern English) (particularly involving historical pragmatics, historical sociolinguistics, historical corpus linguistics) Stylistics (particularly involving the stylistics of drama, corpus stylistics)
+Pragmatics (particularly involving sociopragmatics, politeness theory, speech act theory, corpus-based pragmatics); History of English (specifically Early Modern English) (particularly involving historical pragmatics, historical sociolinguistics, historical corpus linguistics); Stylistics (particularly involving the stylistics of drama, corpus stylistics); the language of Shakespeare.

-Most of my current work belongs to the field of pragmatics.
-Within present-day pragmatics, I have a particular research interest in linguistic politeness, focusing on the social dynamics of interaction.
-My work has concentrated on the opposite of politeness: impoliteness.
+I have a particular research interest in linguistic (im)politeness, focusing on the social dynamics of interaction.
+Within Michael Haugh and Daniel Kadar, I have just finished the huge volume: The Palgrave Handbook of Linguistic (Im)politeness (2017, Palgrave).
 My article Towards an Anatomy of Impoliteness (1996, Journal of Pragmatics), outlining a framework for analyzing highly confrontational interaction, is my most cited publication to-date.
-A three-year ESRC Fellowship, designed to push forward this research, resulted in my monograph, Impoliteness: Using Language to Cause Offence (2011, CUP).
+A three-year ESRC Fellowship, designed to push this research forward, resulted in my monograph, Impoliteness: Using Language to Cause Offence (2011, CUP).
 Glimpses of my work can be seen in my impoliteness website.
-I am pursuing various avenues of research that are impoliteness-related.
-A major future area will relate to 'hate speech', as this is the subproject I am engaged in under the auspices of the CASS research centre.
+I am pursuing various avenues of impoliteness-related research, including on aspects of 'hate speech' (a subproject within the CASS research centre) and an investigation of prosody and (im)politeness.

 History of English

-I have produced the second edition of my textbook History of English (2nd edn., 2005; Routledge).
-The first edition was successful, so Routledge tells me.
-However, I am much happier with the second edition.
-Here I am deeply indebted to all those around the world who took the trouble to provide feedback on the first edition.
-I am contemplating a third edition.
+I have produced the third edition of my textbook History of English (3rd edn., 2015; Routledge).
+I am deeply indebted to all those around the world who took the trouble to provide feedback on previous editions.

 I maintain interests in a variety of other areas, especially areas relating to the study of the English Language.
-I led the team that produced the huge (718 paged!) textbook English Language: Description, Variation and Context (with P. Kerswill, R. Wodak, F. Katamba and T. McEnery) (2008; Palgrave).
+I led the team that produced the huge (718 paged!) textbook English Language: Description, Variation and Context (with P. Kerswill, R. Wodak, F. Katamba and T. McEnery) (2009; Palgrave).
 It contains 39 chapters, covering structural, sociolinguistic, functional, interactional, contextual, etc. aspects of the English language.
 A distinctive feature of the book is that all contributors and editors are (or in two cases were) based here in Lancaster.
+I have just finished, with Ruth Wodak and Paul Kerswill, a third edition of this book.

 My CV can be found here.